Top 5 Udemy Alternatives For Students To Learn In-Demand Skills

 Cons:

 • There’s no community.
-Sure, you can ask questions under videos but that’s more of a 90’s blog feature and no guarantee you get an answer.
+Sure, you can ask questions under videos but that’s more of a 90’s blog feature and there's no guarantee you'll get an answer.
 However, it's the best option they have by having such a brand range of courses

 • Courses are not always up-to-date.
 Sometimes a new course will launch, and the old course will still be live also which can be confusing.
 (However, the industry doesn’t always change that fast in creative topics)